SwiftThemes/EAA/readme.txt

 == Description ==

-If you are looking for an ad injection plugin for WordPress for placing AdSense ads on your blog, you have come to the right place.
+If you are looking for an ad inserter plugin for WordPress for placing AdSense ads on your blog, you have come to the right place.
-This is the best Google AdSense plugin for WordPress.
+This is the best Google AdSense plugin for injecting AdSense ads into WordPress.

 **Easy AdSense Ads Manager For WordPress** is an **AMP ready** complete ad management and scripts solution for your blog.
 Unlike other plugins out there, this integrates right into the WordPress **customizer** to give you instant preview of the ads you injected.